bikramkumarde/Adversarial_Attacks/.ipynb_checkpoints/README-checkpoint.md

 # Adversarial_Attacks
+This repository contains the files and folders to run the project on Adversarial Attacks on time series and its corresponding modified code.

+Steps:
+1. Clone: Clone this repository using git clone
+2. Installation: Run the requirements.txt file as present in the installation instructions.
+3. Download the dataset following the instructions.
+4. Run the unzip.ipynb to unzip the folder.
+It already contains the password required.
+5.
 # Installation

 Download the repository and apply `pip install -r requirements.txt` to install the required libraries.
 Please note that this library uses Tensorflow 1.12 with Eager Execution enabled.
 However, as Tensorflow comes in CPU and GPU variants, we default to the **CPU** variant.